-While it may be common knowledge that keeping your bathroom clean is important, not everyone understands the need to choose the right product for the job.
-Toilet cleaning solutions in particular, require a good balance between their ability to kill bacteria and prevent or remove stains.
+While it may be common knowledge that keeping your bathroom clean is essential, not everyone understands the need to choose the right product for the job.
+Toilet cleaning solutions, in particular, require a right balance between their ability to kill bacteria and prevent or remove stains.

 Table of Contents